 - 1. An accusation of academic dishonesty which is not appealed, will be considered a finding of academic dishonesty by the Committee. - 2.
-Appeals must be presented to the Dean in writing within two (2) weeks after the student has been notified of the Dean's decision.
+If a student wishes to appeal a decision made by the Associate Dean for Academic Affairs and Strategic Partnerships, the student must direct a letter stating the reason(s) for the appeal to the Dean within ten (10) business days of the first class/certified letter.
 The appeal must be based on new evidence and/or errors of procedures or conduct on the part of the Committee, which may have adversely affected the recommendation.

 - 3. The Dean appoints a Hearing Board to consider the circumstances of the appeal (See procedure for hearing cases of academic dishonesty). - 4.
 The recommendation of the Hearing Board will be submitted to the Dean who shall make final decision, and so notify the student. - 5.
-A final appeal may be filed by the student to the Office of the Vice President, Health Sciences Center.
-All decisions by the Office of the Vice President, Health Sciences Center are final. - 6.
+A further appeal may be directed to the Executive Vice President for Health Sciences within ten (10) business days of receipt of the first class/certified letter.
+All decisions by the Executive Vice President for Health Sciences are final. - 6.
 Multiple Offenses.
 If a student is found to have committed two or more acts of academic dishonesty, the Vice Provost of Undergraduate Studies or his/her designee shall consider a further penalty, in addition to those already established for the separate offenses.
 Normally the penalty will be a recommendation that the student be expelled from the University and that this action be entered in the student's academic transcript. - 7.
 Appeals regarding disciplinary problems are referred to and handled by the SBU Academic Judiciary Committee (West Campus).